 This command creates a new replica with an automatically-selected set of OSDs (for details, see Sec.
 6.3, 5.3.5).
-The switch --full indicates that background replication is desired; otherwise, replicas are filled on demand, which means that they remain partial replicas until all objects have been fetched by the client.
+The switch --full indicates that background replication is desired; otherwise, replicas are filled on demand, which means that they remain partial replicas until the application accesses all the objects of the replica.